kuznetckiy/Geoscan_Lite_eng/catapult.rst

    Insert the safety pin

-.. attention::  The lock may accidentally trigger, if you does not insert the pin!
+.. attention::  If you does not insert the pin, the lock may accidentally trigger!

 11) Release the winch stopper and unwind the tension cable.
 12) Take the rubber cords.
 Straighten the cords.
 Make sure that the cords are not overlapped.
-13) With a rope ring at the end of the rubber cords make a loop and hook the carriage.
+13) Use the rope ring at the end of the rubber cord to make loop and hook the carriage.

 .. figure:: _static/_images/catapult10.png
    :align: center
    :width: 250

-   Loop on rope ring
+   Rope ring loop

-14) Connect the another end of the rubber cords to the end of the starting cable by a carabiner.
+14) Connect the another end of the rubber cord to the end of the starting cable by a carabiner.
 The starting cable must pass through the roller.
 The carbine must be immured.
-15) Similarly, attach the second rubber cords.
+15) Similarly, attach the second rubber cord.
 16) Put the handle of the winch reel on the axle and slide until the reinforcement mechanism clicks.

 .. figure:: _static/_images/catapult11.png